serjaaa/cumulated-net-conn/README.md

 #### Description

-The codes called `cumulated_multistep_explicit_connectivity.py` and `cumulated_multistep_implicit_connectivity.py` provides cumulated explicit and implicit connectivity probabilities for every pair of nodes in a temporal network.
+The codes called `cumulated_multistep_explicit_connectivity.py` and `cumulated_multistep_implicit_connectivity.py` provide cumulated explicit and implicit connectivity probabilities for every pair of nodes in a temporal network.
 The calculation is performed as a sequence of sparse matrix products using the `scipy.sparse` library.

 #### Inputs

 The main input files are:

-- A sequence of adjacency matrices file names `finname` (matrices are written in list format) describing the snapshots of the temporal network analyzed.
+- A sequence of adjacency matrices file-names `finname` describing the snapshots of the temporal network analyzed (each single adjacency matrix file are written in list format).
-- Then number of nodes `N` in the network.
+- The number of nodes `N` in the network.
-- The maximum number of steps `M` allowed.
+- The maximum number of steps `M` considered (the minimum number is by default equal to 1).

 #### Outputs

-The output file is a simple matrix expressed as a list (omitting null weights) in which each element *i,j* correspond to the connectivity probability from node *i* to node *j*.
+The output file is a single matrix expressed as a list (omitting null weights) in which each element *i,j* correspond to the connectivity probability from node *i* to node *j*.

 ## References

 [[Ser-Giacomi et al. 2021]](https://www.nature.com/articles/s41559-018-0587-2) Ser-Giacomi, E.,  (2021).
-Explicit and implicit network connectivity: analytical formulation and application to transport processes. *Physical Review E*
+Explicit and implicit network connectivity: Analytical formulation and application to transport processes. *Physical Review E*